anshul22-hub/JAVA/README.md

 🎯 Who Is This For?

-Beginners learning Java
+Java beginners

-Students preparing for interviews
+Students preparing for coding interviews

 Anyone revising Java fundamentals

-DSA starters
+DSA beginners

 🤝 Contributions

-Contributions are welcome!
+Contributions are welcome.
-Feel free to:
+Feel free to fork the repository and submit pull requests.

-Add new problems

-Improve existing solutions

-Optimize code

 ⭐ Support

-If you find this repository helpful, please star ⭐ the repo to support my work.
+If you find this repository helpful, don’t forget to give it a ⭐ star.

+📌 Author

+Piyush Kumar Shukla
+Aspiring Software Engineer | Java Developer